banzaicloud/pke/cmd/pke/docs/pke_install_single.md

       --kubernetes-service-cidr string                    range of IP address for service VIPs (default "10.10.0.0/16") --kubernetes-version string                         Kubernetes version (default "1.14.0")
-      --pipeline-cluster-id int32                         Cluster ID to use with Pipeline API --pipeline-nodepool string                          name of the nodepool the node belongs to --pipeline-org-id int32                             Organization ID to use with Pipeline API -t, --pipeline-token string                             Token for accessing Pipeline API -u, --pipeline-url string                               Pipeline API server url --taints strings                                    Specifies the taints the Node should be registered with (default [node-role.kubernetes.io/master:NoSchedule])
+      --pipeline-cluster-id int32                         Cluster ID to use with Pipeline API --pipeline-insecure                                 If the Pipeline API should not verify the API's certificate --pipeline-nodepool string                          name of the nodepool the node belongs to --pipeline-org-id int32                             Organization ID to use with Pipeline API -t, --pipeline-token string                             Token for accessing Pipeline API -u, --pipeline-url string                               Pipeline API server url --taints strings                                    Specifies the taints the Node should be registered with (default [node-role.kubernetes.io/master:NoSchedule])
+      --with-audit-log                                    Enable apiserver audit log
       --with-plugin-psp                                   Enable PodSecurityPolicy admission plugin
 ```